AdaptableTools/example-adaptable-angular-aggrid/README.md

 ## Demo

-To see AdapTable in action visit our [Demos](https://www.adaptabletools.com/demos).
-Here you can see a number of AdapTable demos each showing a different feature, function or option in AdapTable (using dummy data sets).
+To see AdapTable in action visit [Adaptable Documentation](https://docs.adaptabletools.com/) which contains a large number of small demos each showing a different feature, function or option in AdapTable (using dummy data sets).

+Additionally, there is a page with larger 'recipe-type' Demos at the [Adaptable Tools website](https://www.adaptabletools.com/demos).

 ## Help

 Developers can learn how to access AdapTable programmatically at [AdapTable Documentation](https://docs.adaptabletools.com).

-For help on the Angular CLI use `ng help` or consult the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## More Information

 General information about Adaptable Tools is available at our [Website](http://www.adaptabletools.com)